 What if BTC has the best code, or best features?
 Well, Bitcoin is open-source, so it makes no difference.
 If there is market demand for something BTC-like (but with lower fees), then someone will create it.
 It will either be LiteCoin, or just a de facto exact clone of Bitcoin Core.
 It can even have a smaller blocksize so as to be more decentralized.
 Just a bunch of “mosquito Bitcoin” networks that pop up to facilitate transactions.

 There may be a slight “chicken-and-egg problem” with new networks – few people want to use a brand new network.
 But this just means it will take time to find the right circumstances where we can grab one egg and one chicken at the same time.
-In the long run, it is more than feasible.
+And in the long run we have plenty of time.

 iii.
 Rival Cryptos Will Affect P

-Therefore, as the public learns more about Altcoins, they might be: less likely to hodl any; but more likely to use them for USD-denominated illicit trades.
+Therefore, as the public learns more about Altcoins, they might be: less likely to hodl Alts; but more likely to use Alts for USD-denominated illicit trades.

 ( Rival cryptos will not only evolve as a response to high P, but as a response to any problem that Bitcoin has [but refuses to solve]. )